Kingwood Park High School: Swim and Dive

 The boys' swim team won state championships in 2009, 2010, 2011, and 2015.

 Football

 The Kingwood Park football team has made playoffs in 2022, 2019, 2018, 2017, 2013, 2011, and 2010.
 They have not made it past the second round since the 2010 season.
-Notable Alumni within the program include Jaylon Henderson, Jordan Feuerbacher, Caleb Lewallen, and Rashad Scott.
+Notable Alumni within the program include Jaylon Henderson, Jordan Feuerbacher, Brady Cooper, Caleb Lewallen, and Rashad Scott.

 Baseball

 The baseball team has made the University Interscholastic League playoffs every year except for the 2022 season.
 The most notable playoff run was in 2018 when Kingwood Park was defeated in the 5A semi-finals in an extra-inning 3-2 loss against V.R.
 Eaton High School.
-Kingwood Park baseball was also famously known for playing Santa Fe after the 2018 Santa Fe High School shooting and was the first community event since the tragic event.
+Kingwood Park baseball was also famously known for playing Santa Fe after the Santa Fe High School shooting and was the first community event since the tragic event.
 Notable Alumni include current Major League Baseball Jason Blanchard.
 Over 20 players within the program have participated in college baseball.